 Location.
 49° 22.242′ N, 0° 52.783′ W. Marker is in Saint-Laurent-sur-Mer, Normandie, in Calvados.
 Marker can be reached from the intersection of Avenue de la Libération (Route D517) and Rue Bernard Anquetil.
+Marker is on the beach close to where these coastal roads meet.
 Touch for map.
-Marker is on the beach close to where these coastal roads meet.
 Marker is in this post office area: Saint-Laurent-sur-Mer, Normandie 14710, France.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 kilometers of this marker Les Braves - To Those Brave Men (within shouting distance of this marker); Remember Omaha (within shouting distance of this marker); Omaha Beach, haut lieu du Débarquement du 6 juin 1944 (within shouting distance of this marker); Operation Aquatint (within shouting distance of this marker);
+At least 8 other markers are within 3 kilometers of this marker, measured as the crow flies.
+Les Braves - To Those Brave Men (within shouting distance of this marker); Remember Omaha (within shouting distance of this marker); Omaha Beach, haut lieu du Débarquement du 6 juin 1944 (within shouting distance of this marker); Operation Aquatint (within shouting distance of this marker);

 Regarding Omaha Beach.
 On June 6, 1944, D-Day, Allied forces crossed the English Channel in 5,000 ships toward the coast of occupied France.
 This was the largest amphibious assault in the history of warfare.
 Troops were landed at five Normandy beaches with code names Utah, Omaha, Gold, Juno, and Sword.